arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.05.16
+Victor, one of my housemates, got sick today.
+It might be norovirus, which is apparently highly contagious and can be transferred by eating someone's stool.

 ### 02.04.16
 >All good things must come to an end.